What is tagging?

 Responses to this Activity section on Dashboard with Download all responses including analyst fields highlighted.

-When a question has tags, these are included as extra columns in the .xlsx report (one extra column per tag).
+When a question has had tags applied, these are displayed in extra columns in the .xlsx report (one extra column per tag).

 A close up view of the export showing how tags appear in columns.

-It is possible to group and filter by tags in 'Responses Organised by Question', to identify key themes in response data.
+It's also possible - and super powerful - to group and filter by the tags you've applied in 'Responses by question'.
+The filtering and grouping tools can help you to identify patterns, trends and relationships within your data.
 Our article on how to use filtering and grouping of responses has more information.